Numerical treatment of annual modulation of relic neutrinos: Results

 Our comprehensive numerical approach — incorporating non-linear gravitational clustering effects and treating the \CNB as a unified population rather than separate bound and unbound components — reveals significant variations in modulation amplitude in the relative sense.
 For $0.3$ eV neutrinos (the heaviest mass in our simulation framework), modulation peaks around March 12, reaching up to ${\sim}0.8\%$.
 However, this amplitude can be reduced to virtually $0\%$ depending on the specific DM halo morphology.
 For $0.15$ eV neutrinos, while the modulation maximum occurs around the same date, the overall rates remain modest, not exceeding ${\sim}0.1\%$ regardless of DM halo configuration.

 In one of our earlier works we showed the fully bound percentage of the \CNB to be at most ${\sim}17\%$ for the highest $0.3$ eV neutrino mass, and this value drops below ${\sim}5\%$ for masses $\lesssim 0.15$ eV \cite{Zimmer:2023jbb}.
-Therefore, in our setup, using the relative velocity of $\mathbf{v}_{\rm MW}$ and the Fermi-Dirac distribution as a boundary condition within the analytical framework is arguably closer to reality than the other two ideal combinations documented above for the fully bound and fully unbound \CNB populations.
-We show this combination with the green and orange dash-dotted modulation curves in the right panel of figure \ref{fig:mod_curves} for $0.15$ and $0.3$ eV neutrinos, respectively.\\
+Within the analytical framework, the combination of the distribution of the unbound case, $f_{\rm FD}$, with the relative velocity of the bound case, $\mathbf{v}_{\rm MW}$, should then give results closer to our predictions.
+There is indeed agreement with the median curves of our DM halo results when using this combination in our numerical setup.
+We show this case with the dash-dotted modulation curves in the right panel of figure \ref{fig:mod_curves}.

 \paragraph{\CNB velocity analysis.} To understand which \CNB velocities contribute most to annual modulation, we extend the velocity-dependent analysis approach of \cite{Lee:2013wza} from DM to \CNB detection.
 Within the relevant velocity window of $100$--$2000 \, {\rm km/s}$ for our benchmark masses, we define: